Do Go On - 360 - Alan Turing & The Enigma

 We get to know it a little better.

-and if things are going really well yeah then wednesday that topic back up to our hotel room
+We invite that topic back up to our hotel room.

-we drop our hotel key in the margarita glass and say hey hey maybe i'll see you later i say why did
+We drop our hotel key in the margarita glass and say, hey, maybe I'll see it later.

-and anyway so we learn about a topic and then we write that into a bit of a report usually somewhere between
+And anyway, so we learn about a topic and then we write that into a bit of a report,

-three and and 15 000 words and um and then we bring that back and we tell it to the other two
+And then we bring that back and we tell it to the other two in report form.

 That's right.